codyzu/www-xenproject-org/content/projects/mirage-os.md

   {{<media-block
     title="License"
     media="/img/flatline/coding2.svg"
+    alt="Illustration of hands typing code on a laptop with documents and a cup of coffee, symbolizing software development and workflow."
   >}}
 {{<md>}}
   The Mirage codebase is released under the ISC license, with some portions of code released under LGPLv2.